Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Just before a cell divides, the chromosomes are replicated so that a copy of each chromosome can go into each daughter cell.
 Telomeres shorten every time chromosomes are copied.

-Cells do have a way to fight telomere shortening.
+Some cells do have a way to fight telomere shortening.
 Telomerase helps to prevent the telomeres from decreasing in length.
-Most cell types make very little telomerase, however, although a few make more.
+Most cell types in our body make very little telomerase, but a few make more.
 In the illustration below, CPD stands for cyclobutane pyrimidine dimer.
 The illustration gives the general idea about a process related to telomerase rather than specific information.

 DNA, the Genetic Code, and Protein Synthesis

 A DNA molecule is the main component of a chromosome.
 The molecule is made of two strands joined together and twisted into a spiral shape.
 This is why it's often referred to as a double helix.
 If the helix is unwound, the molecule looks like a ladder, as shown below.
 Alternating sugar and phosphate molecules form the sides of the ladder.
 Bonded chemicals known as nitrogenous bases form the rungs.

 The genetic code is composed of a sequence of nitrogenous bases.
 These bases are adenine (A), thymine (T), cytosine (C), and guanine (G).
 They occur repeatedly along a strand of DNA.
 Their order is important.
 Just as the letters of the alphabet can be arranged in specific sequences to produce different words, the nitrogenous bases in a DNA molecule are arranged in specific sequences to code for different amino acids.
 Amino acids join to make protein.

 When the cell “reads” the code in the DNA, amino acids specified by the code are brought into position and joined together in the correct sequence to make proteins.
 Only one strand of the molecule is read when proteins are being made.

 If we know the order of bases on one strand of a DNA molecule we also know the order on the other strand, since bases bond in a specific combination.
 Adenine on one strand joins to thymine on the other, while cytosine on one strand joins to guanine on the other strand, as shown in the illustration above.